ResourcesSmall Business Health Care Hub by JPMorganChase

 How to fund your health insurance plan

+Funding refers to who is responsible for paying for health care costs if costs end up being higher than expected.
+Depending on the option you go with, this can be the insurance company, you as the employer, or a combination of both.
 There are many options to fund your health insurance, including new options you may not have previously considered.
 Some may require you to make tradeoffs on the cost, plan design flexibility and financial risk your business is willing to take on.

 Your decision will hinge on factors like your company's size, risk tolerance and financial strategy.